72 Hour Waiting Period

 Waiting periods can also give law enforcement agencies additional time to complete background checks that sometimes cannot be completed within the three-day window provided by the federal law.

 Maine has a high rate of gun suicide.
-The Maine CDC reports deaths by suicide using a gun rose 19.7% in 2021 from the previous year.
-In that year 89% of gun deaths in Maine were by suicide-158 lives lost to suicide by gun.
+The Maine CDC reports in 2022 there were 179 deaths by firearms, 156 of which (87%) were suicides.
 Find the gun suicide rate for your county.
-This impulsive act and other acts of gun violence can often be prevented.
+The 72 hour waiting period law is a good start toward preventing impulsive acts and other acts of gun violence.